rikusilvola/ocaml.org/data/planet/signalsandthreads/an-inside-look-at-jane-streets-tech-internship-with-jeanne-van-briesen-matt-else-and-grace-zhang.md

 source:
 ---

 <p>In this week's episode, the season 1 finale, Ron speaks with Jeanne, Matt, and Grace, three former tech interns at Jane Street who have returned as full-timers.
-They talk about the experience of being an intern at Jane Street, the types of projects that interns work on, and how they've found the transition to full-time work.</p><p>You can find the transcript for this episode along with links to things we discussed on our <a href="https://signalsandthreads.com/multicast-and-the-markets">website</a>.</p>
+They talk about the experience of being an intern at Jane Street, the types of projects that interns work on, and how they've found the transition to full-time work.</p><p>You can find the transcript for this episode along with links to things we discussed on our <a href="https://signalsandthreads.com/multicast-and-the-markets - [1 Client error: Timeout was reached]">website</a>.</p>